ascendho/textbook/src/05-containers/02-associative-containers.md

 }
 ```

-A `set` uses the same red-black tree data structure under the hood to determine quickly determine if an element exists inside a set. `set` has no concept of a key-value pair, so its `TreeNode` behind the scenes is somewhat simpler: rather than storing a `pair` of key and value, it directly stores the set element in the node.
+A `set` uses the same red-black tree data structure under the hood to quickly determine if an element exists inside a set. `set` has no concept of a key-value pair, so its `TreeNode` behind the scenes is somewhat simpler: rather than storing a `pair` of key and value, it directly stores the set element in the node.
 Otherwise, `set` and `map` work exactly the same: conceptually, you can think of a `set` being somewhat like a `map` without any values.

 ## Unordered Containers